-The Accessibility Support Center provides institution-wide advisement, consultation, and training on disability-related topics; collaborates with partners to identify and remove barriers to foster an all-inclusive campus; and, provides individual services facilitating accommodations to students with disabilities.
-The Accessibility Support Center promotes each student's learning experience by assisting with accessibility programs and services and fostering self-advocacy skills with students with disabilities.
+The Accessibility Support Center provides institution-wide advisement, consultation and training on disability-related topics; collaborates with partners to identify and remove barriers to foster an all-inclusive campus; and, provides individual services facilitating accommodations to students with disabilities.
+The Accessibility Support Center promotes each students' learning experience by facilitating accessible programs and services and fostering self-advocacy skills within the students with disabilities community.
 Accommodations include, but are not limited to testing accommodations, alternative formats, assistive technologies, classroom access and sign language interpreters.
 To be eligible for services, a student must submit the online application form, speak with a staff member about their disability, and provide appropriate documentation which validates their request.